Saint-Étienne-des-Grès, Quebec

 La Gabelle Power Station on the Saint-Maurice River.

 Saint-Étienne-des-Grès (/fr/) is a parish municipality in the Mauricie region of the province of Quebec in Canada.

 Local points of interest include La Gabelle Generating Station, a power plant completed in 1924.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Étienne-des-Grès had a population of 4539 living in 1874 of its 1945 total private dwellings, a change of from its 2016 population of 4541.
 With a land area of 104.54 km2, it had a population density of in 2021.

 Government

 The mayor is the municipality's highest elected official.
-Saint-Étienne-des-Grès has had thirty-two mayors.
+Saint-Étienne-des-Grès has had almost thirty different mayors.